Heidelberg, VIC

 Where is Heidelberg?

-Heidelberg is a suburb of Victoria, Australia.
+Heidelberg is a suburb of Victoria, Australia, in the Banyule local government area.

 What is the population of Heidelberg?